-As a gamer we’re always looking for a competitive edge, no matter what it may be, every small advantage may be the matter between winning and losing.
-It’s why we have the best PC’s to make sure our games run smoothly, why we insist on the best connections so we have no interference.
-Everything down to a comfy gaming chair is there to help us win.
+As a gamer, we’re always looking for a competitive edge.
+No matter what it may be, every small advantage can make the difference between winning and losing.
+It’s why we have the best PCs to make sure our games run smoothly, why we insist on the best connections so we have no interference.

 The problem that the enhance pointer precision setting has is that it changes your DPI all the time depending on your mouse movements, this prevents your from learning the exact speed of your mouse and will lead you over estimating or under estimating how far you need to move the mouse and therefore miss the click.
 In cases such as fps this can be disastrous, more slow-paced games it’s less of a problem, but it is still not going to be helping at all.

 What DPI do I want for gaming?